Hihaheho/swon/crates/swon-fmt/README.md

-# swon-json-schema
+# swon-fmt

-JSON Schema compatibility for SWON (SWan Object Notation).
+Formatter for SWON (SWan Object Notation) files.

+This crate provides formatting capabilities for SWON files, ensuring consistent style and readability.

 **This crate is still under development and published for name reservation purpose.**